This Is How You Film A Violent Rape Scene From The Female Gaze

 Warning: Spoilers ahead for MFA.

-Natalia Leite's second feature film, out October 13, tells the story of Noelle (Francesca Eastwood), an art student who lives on campus at her fictional California University.
+Natalie Leite's second feature film tells the story of Noelle (Francesca Eastwood), an art student who lives on campus at her fictional California University.
 She's an introvert — the girl in class who has perfect technique, but lacks emotion in her work.
 And so, when Luke (Peter Vack) the class stud, asks her to hang out with him at a shindig he's throwing, she's sweetly excited.
-As viewers, we are too, which makes it that much more harrowing to watch as Luke leads her up to his room, and violently assaults her.
+As viewers, we are too, which makes it that much more harrowing to watch as Luke leads her up to his room and violently assaults her.

 Advertisement